jacinabox/Indexing/README.md

 To build the application, use

-ghc UI.hs -o Index -O2 -DWIN32
+ghc UI.hs -o Index -O2 -DWIN32 -threaded

 Hard problems to solve with this project: